-Su Rai, Non-Executive Director
+Su Rai, Non-Executive Director and Deputy Chair

 Su Rai is a chartered accountant in practice and established her own firm, Raise Associates, in 2010.
 Previous to that Su worked with international accountancy practices.
 In 2012 she became a Non-Executive Director and Chair of the Audit Committee at St Helens and Knowsley Teaching Hospitals NHS Trust.

 Other roles have included senior positions at KPMG and Audit Partner in Horwarth Clark Whitehill, and Mazars Accountants.
 Su has also undertaken a number of voluntary roles, including working with a mental health charity for young people.

 Su was appointed Deputy Chair at The Walton Centre in November 2022.

 Karen Bentley, Non-Executive Director